nicolastomeo/rock-paper-scissors/README.md

 ## Implementation details

-This API is a fully asynchronous FastAPI (ASGI) using AsyncPG as database driver.
+This API is a fully asynchronous FastAPI (ASGI) using asyncpg as database driver.
 It also uses SQLAlchemy as ORM.

-This means every HTTP requests runs on a AsyncIO coroutine and database queries are awaited.
+This means every HTTP requests runs on an asyncio coroutine and database queries are awaited.
 This provides a huge performance and efficiency gain over WSGI applications (where every request is processed on a thread) since this API is I/O bounded.

 In terms of Database design, something to keep in mind is since player_one and player_two are columns of game table, extending the system to support multiple players would be more difficult.
 It was designed this way for simplicity.